coryhuynh/CSE110Lab1/index.md

 # Cory Huynh's User Page
 ## Who am I?
-My name is Cory Huynh and I am a second year Computer Engineering major at **UCSD**.
-I am taking this class to learn about the process of Software Engineering and hopefully inspire the process of becoming one myself.
+My name is **Cory Huynh** and I am a second year Computer Engineering major at **UCSD**.
+I am taking this class to learn about the process of Software Engineering and hopefully inspire the journey of becoming one myself.
 ## What is this?
-This is the first Lab assignment of CSE 110: Software Engineering.
+This is the first Lab assignment of ***CSE 110: Software Engineering***.
 So far I have completed 2 out of the 3 tasks and am working on the third task:
 - [x] Installing VSCode and extensions
 - [x] Refamiliarizing myself with Git
 - [ ] Using Markdown